 Antarctica – the continent on the bottom of the globe.
 It is very cold here and is covered in ice.
 It is so cold that scientists only stay there for a short time.
 Only penguins live along the shore.
 The summer is only as warm as our winter.

 - Which continents did Toot visit?
 Which continent did he visit most often?
 Which continents did Toot not visit?

 - Sing 'The Continents Song' and review the names and locations of each continent.

-- Help students to name and locate the four oceans.
+- Help students to name and locate the five oceans.

 (You may also want to take time to explain that oceans are salt water and cover almost ¾ of the earth's surface.
 Show ¾ of a circle to demonstrate that there is more water than land on the earth.
 We cannot drink water from the ocean!
 We can only drink water that comes from fresh water sources such as rivers and lakes, which do not contain salt.)

 Pacific- the largest ocean, west of United States, between North America and Asia.